 Address: 4/F, Centro, 1A Chui Tong Road, Sai Kung, 2657 8488

-Featured image courtesy of theroopscoop IG; picture 1 courtesty of Kiztopia; picture 2 courtesy of @emmaemmawho IG; Legoland Hong Kong; picture 3 courtesy of Natasha Petit-O’Connor; Picture 4 courtesy go Legoland Discovery Centre; Picture 5 courtesy of Ryze; picture 6 courtesy of Sandbox VR FB; picture 7 courtesy of The Big Things; picture 8 courtesy of 18 Challenge Karting; picture 9 courtesy of Running Kids; picture 10 courtesy of Buns 2020; picture 11 courtesy of Lost Escape Room; Picture 12 courtesy of Mattel Playhouse
+Featured image courtesy of theroopscoop IG; picture 1 courtesty of Kiztopia; picture 2 courtesy of @emmaemmawho IG; Legoland Hong Kong; picture 3 courtesy of Natasha Petit-O’Connor; Picture 4 courtesy go Legoland Discovery Centre; picture 5 courtesy of Ryze; picture 6 courtesy of Sandbox VR FB; picture 7 courtesy of The Big Things; picture 8 courtesy of 18 Challenge Karting; picture 9 courtesy of Running Kids; picture 10 courtesy of Buns 2020; picture 11 courtesy of Lost Escape Room; picture 12 courtesy of MyGym Facebook; picture 12 courtesy of Mattel Playhouse

 Related articles: